yawnt/trafalgar/README.md

 trafalgar
 =========

-[Nelson's rules](https://en.wikipedia.org/wiki/Nelson_rules) are heuristics used to determine out-of-control processes.
+[Nelson rules](https://en.wikipedia.org/wiki/Nelson_rules) are heuristics used to determine out-of-control processes.
 This is an implementation of the 8 rules which exposes an `akka-stream` interface.

 ### Usage